A commitment made

 Our design process begins and ends with the hand: Russell literally feels his way through each object.
 He imagines, sculpts, carves, amends, fixes.
 Then comes plenty of communal discussion and gatherings around the workbench where opinions are given frankly.
 Ideas begin to layer one on top of another.
 Then back to the tools for more concentrated making; head and heart and eye in concert.

 Model making is an indispensable part of our process.
 This world in miniature lets us imagine, envision, and feel the works to come.

 Oona distils.
 She takes in more from the environment than I do.
 There are times when Oona is the eyes and the ears and I am the hands.

 We have travelled the road to Dorset many times.
 In the winter, you can make out the light from a workshop at the very end of a country lane.
 The people here use well-practiced principles of cabinet-making.
 They, like us, want to do things once and do them well.
 We all want to make better products.

-PINCH work with gifted craftsmen and women and specialist manufacturers across the country.
+PINCH work with gifted craftsmen and women and specialist manufacturers across the UK and Europe.
 We seek each out because of their rare talents.
 Our designs play to their skills and that is the way it should be.

 Visiting our makers is important, we want to witness the manufacturing process that we have initiated.